 Access to Software

-The department manages a software catalogue of the software we use for teaching and explicitly support on the laboratory machines.
-Besides this, it allows access various software free of charge:
+The department manages a software catalog of the software we use for teaching and explicitly supports the laboratory machines.
+Besides this, it allows access to various software free of charge:

 - Microsoft Azure Dev Tools for Teaching providing access to various MS products for free, for example:

 - Visual Studio

 The central IT of the university provides services to all students:

 - Access to an additional number of PC labs providing 24/7 access